react-navigation/react-navigation.github.io/versioned_docs/version-8.x/headers.md

 }
 ```

-Now, any screen that belongs to this navigator will have our wonderful branded styles.
-Surely though, there must be a way to override these options if we need to?
+All screens in this navigator will now share these styles.
+Individual screens can still override them in their own `options`.

 ## Replacing the title with a custom component

 Sometimes you need more control than just changing the text and styles of your title -- for example, you may want to render an image in place of the title, or make the title into a button.
-In these cases you can completely override the component used for the title and provide your own.
+In these cases, you can completely override the component used for the title and provide your own.

 ```js name="Custom title" snack static2dynamic
 import * as React from 'react';